idealparable/BibleQ/FlattenerFail.md

 In some cases it's clear how a modern in a different culture might genuinely be confused.
 In other cases the attempted exegesis of Flatteners is very tortured.

-Since both skeptics, who don't believe Earth is flat, and self-described Christians both claim it teaches a Flat-Earth (and some who are Christian and don't accept a FE in reality have argued for a version of accommodationism that claims the Bible does portray beliefs in it), we need a term for those who try to argue for the Bible teaching a Flat Earth.
+Since both skeptics, who don't believe Earth is flat, and self-described Christians both claim it teaches a Flat-Earth (and some who are Christian and don't accept a FE in reality have argued for a version of accommodationism that claims the Bible does portray beliefs in it), we need **a term for those who try to argue for the Bible teaching a Flat Earth**.

-I call them Flatteners.
+I call them **Flatteners**.

+(Flatteners aren't necessarily Flat-Earthers, since many biblioskeptics accept the Spherical Earth but claim the Bible is against it, in order to invent more bad arguments against the Bible.)

-This includes both views of a 2-D circular world-Earth and of a depthless sky-dome or sky-sphere (so flat sky in that sense; solid sky).
+This **includes both views of a 2-D circular world-Earth and of a depthless sky-dome or sky-sphere (so flat sky in that sense; solid sky)**.
 Many geocentrists teach or have taught a spherical world-Earth under a depthless, solid sky-sphere.
 Passages claimed to teach both will be examined.

 This is an initial-findings article, although much of this is from study over many years before, but by that I mean I'll try to also track down any loose end I hadn't before, and use this page as notes of all the results.
 As such it may turn into an extremely long article, likely to be followed by a short version.
 If so it will be linked here.